Roy Jones Jr. vs. Danny Green

-Roy Jones Jr. vs. Danny Green, billed as It's On, was a professional boxing match contested on December 6, 2009 for the IBO cruiserweight championship.
+Roy Jones Jr. vs. Danny Green, billed as It's On!, was a professional boxing match contested on December 6, 2009 for the IBO cruiserweight championship.

 Background

 17 years after their first bout in 1993, Roy Jones Jr. and Bernard Hopkins, both of whom had become two of the most successful and decorated boxers in the sport since then, had finally come to an agreement for their long-awaited rematch.
-As a precursor to their fight, both Jones and Hopkins had bouts scheduled on December 2, 2009, with both fighters needing victories in order for their rematch to continue forward.
+As a precursor to their fight, both Jones and Hopkins had bouts scheduled on December 2, 2009, with both fighters needing victories for their rematch to continue forward.
 Hopkins chose to face fringe-middleweight contender Enrique Ornelas, while Jones proceeded with his planned IBO cruiserweight title match against Danny Green which had been agreed to since June.
 Green had won the IBO cruiserweight title in his previous fight in August, making him a three-division champion as he had previously won world titles in the super middleweight and light heavyweight divisions.
 Jones was looking to join an exclusive list that featured only nine other boxers by winning his fifth world title in his fifth different division.